Let’s talk about the best gaming headset for small heads.

 You can buy the A40 as a standalone unit or as a bundle with a variety of accessories.
 We particularly like the MixAmp Pro, which offers a dedicated sound control pad and brings Dolby Pro Logic IIx surround sound to gaming.
 If you prefer more advanced controls, go for the bundle.

-The SteelSeries Siberia was one of the best when it came to comfortable headsers.
+The SteelSeries Siberia was one of the best when it came to comfortable headsets.
 But the Arctis 1 makes it seem pale in comparison.

 This is one of SteelSeries’ best gaming headphones and much to our glee, it is perfect for men and women with small, petite heads.

-This allows you to wear this for hours at end with zero discomfort.
+This allows you to wear this for hours at end with zero discomforts.

 Along with the right fit, the Arctis 1 also boasts of one of the best ear cup fits in the business.
 It is plush memory foam wrapped in fabric, it is comfy and it will cut the outside world when you wear it.